dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 To add Json.NET to ASP.NET Core 3.0, see [Add Newtonsoft.Json-based JSON format support](xref:web-api/advanced/formatting#add-newtonsoftjson-based-json-format-support).

-## New Razor features
+## New Razor directives

-The following list contains new Razor features:
+The following list contains new Razor directives:

 * [@attribute](xref:mvc/views/razor#attribute) &ndash; The `@attribute` directive applies the given attribute to the class of the generated page or view.
 For example, `@attribute [Authorize]`.
 * [@implements](xref:mvc/views/razor#implements) &ndash; The `@implements` directive implements an interface for the generated class.
 For example, `@implements IDisposable`.